Paroxysmisch/genome-assembly/dissertation/main.typ

 @alg:greedy-decode-contigs first samples multiple high-probability seed edges and then greedily chooses a sequence of edges both forwards and backwards from each seed edge, forming a path through the assembly graph.
 The longest resulting path is selected and overlapping reads along that path merged into a contig.
 Nodes along the selected path are marked as visited to prevent their reuse in subsequent searches, and the process repeats until no path above a fixed length threshold can be found.

 == Model architecture
+We describe the feature encoding, processing @gnn layers, and decoding, together forming the complete model in this section.
 === Standard input features <sec:standard_input_features>
 Assume we are given an overlap graph $G = (V, E)$.
 For two overlapping reads $r_i$ and $r_j$, represented by nodes $v_i$ and $v_j$, and connected by edge $e_(i j): i -> j$ the edge feature $z_(i j) in bb(R)^2$ is defined as follows:
 $ z_(i j) = &("normalized" italic("overlap length") "between" r_i "and" r_j, \